NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wave Spiral.md

 * * *

 You dip and spin, unleashing a wide whirlpool of water.
-Make an Athletics check to [[Actions/Trip|Trip]] each creature standing on the ground in a @Template\[emanation|distance:10\].
+Make an Athletics check to [[Actions/Trip|Trip]] each creature standing on the ground in a 10-foot emanation.
 These attacks all count toward your multiple attack penalty, but the penalty doesn't increase until after you make all the attacks.

-*Source: Pathfinder Secrets of Magic*
+*Source: Pathfinder Lost Omens Rival Academies*
-*OGL*
+*ORC*